tetloose/tetloose-fractal/src/patterns/04-containers/action/action.readme.md

-# Action

-Action is a [Container Component](https://fractal.build/guide/components/including-sub-components.html#container-components-via-partial-block) used for buttons to apply layout and margins.

-## Usage
+# Usage

 <pre>
 &lbrace;&lbrace;#> @action this.data &rbrace;&rbrace;
     &lbrace;&lbrace; render '@button' &rbrace;&rbrace;
-    &lbrace;&lbrace; render '@button--secondary' &rbrace;&rbrace;
+    &lbrace;&lbrace; render '@button' &rbrace;&rbrace;
 &lbrace;&lbrace;/@action&rbrace;&rbrace;
 </pre>

+Action is a [Container Component](https://fractal.build/guide/components/including-sub-components.html#container-components-via-partial-block) used for buttons to apply layout and margins.

 When passing a new context to the container you must prefix the data with `this` e.g. `this.data`.